 - ru (る) and ro (ろ)

-Remembering the Kana: A Guide to Reading and Writing the Japanese Syllabaries in 3 Hours Each is by James Heisig, the creator of the well-known Remembering the Kanji series.
-The book provides a systematic approach to learning Japanese hiragana and katakana in a mnemonic-based approach that leverages—instead of ignores—how adult brains work.
+Remembering the Kana: A Guide to Reading and Writing the Japanese Syllabaries in 3 Hours Each by James Heisig is a great way to learn hiragana and katakana in a mnemonic-based approach that leverages—instead of ignores—how the adult brain works.

 Music is a powerful tool for improving memory.
 Listen to The Hiragana Song (ひらがなのうた) from YouTube user MissHanake to leverage the power of melody and rhythm.

 Want more recommended tools and resources for learning Japanese anywhere in the world?
 Want to spend your time actually learning Japanese instead of waisting precious time searching for materials?
 Check out my detailed language learning guide, Master Japanese: The Beginner's Step-by-Step Guide to Learning Nihongo the Fun Way.
 The guide tells you exactly what to use, how to use it, and why.
 In addition to the step-by-step guide (available in PDF, EPUB, and MOBI formats), you get 9 interviews with language experts, 10 worksheets and cheatsheets, and free lifetime updates.